oshyshko/car/README.md

 Open IntelliJ and import Maven project from 'car/pom.xml'.

-- Enable password-less SSH access to your Pi machine<br>
+- Enable password-less SSH access to your Pi<br>
 If you haven't generated your private/public SSH keys yet (e.g. for Github), do:<br>
 $ ssh-keygen -t rsa<br>